amogh94/fun-extension/README.md

 - Closes the first tab
 - Closes a random tab
 - Shuffle tabs
-- Open a random page from you browsing history
+- Open a random page from your browsing history

 # In Action